Nebraska College of Technical Agriculture General Information

 Computing at NCTA

 Information Systems at the Nebraska College of Technical Agriculture provides easy access for the large variety of campus users.
-Currently, the campus has three computer labs comprised of PC systems of various speeds.
+Currently, the campus has three main computer labs and a smaller computer lab in each of the three dorms, comprised of PC systems of various speeds.
 All systems are capable of multimedia and are running Windows.

 Most faculty on campus use laptop computers extensively in the classroom teaching environment.
 Most classrooms are equipped with multimedia data projectors that are implemented in virtually every class.
 Most faculty use Canvas to distribute notes, lectures and assignments.
 All faculty and staff can be issued an e-mail address.

 Networking on campus consists of a 100/1000 Mbps Ethernet network.
 Most locations on campus have access to a “wireless” connection.
 The wireless network is available to all faculty, staff and students on campus with the proper equipment and online registration.
 The network has a high-speed link off campus providing firewalled access to the Internet and Internet2.